Gradual-Typing/Grift/benchmark/macro/README.md

-This directory contains a framework for systematically building, running, analyising, and archiving benchmarks which measure the performance of schml programs as a whole.
+This directory contains a framework for systematically building, running, analyising, and archiving benchmarks which measure the performance of grift programs as a whole.

 ## Getting Started